Whakamana Cannabis Museum: 2013–2018: Formation in Dunedin

-2019 Christchurch project
+2019–2022: Christchurch project

 In mid-2019 the museum left Dunedin and relocated to Christchurch.
 Gray teamed with Michael Mayell, a social entrepreneur and environmentalist known for founding the snack company Cookie Time.
 Mayell has an interest in the emerging hemp economy and argues that it could allow New Zealand to reduce its reliance on dairy farming.

 The museum was housed in Shand's Emporium building on Manchester Street in Christchurch, having been relocated from its original site in Hereford Street and adjoined to the neighbouring Trinity Church, with plans to restore the church as the central space for the museum.
 Both buildings are among the oldest in Christchurch and had required restoration following the 2011 Christchurch Earthquake.

-The organisation operated a Cannabis Social Club, which was New Zealand's only functioning club in 2019.
-In 2020 the club raised funds to move to an independent location with the help of Whakamana.
+The museum briefly hosted and operated a Cannabis Social Club, which was New Zealand's only functioning club in 2019.

-Whakamana had intended to establish an education centre to provide public access to science, literature, and experiences to promote cannabis education.
-The museum held hosted events featuring notable individuals and experts on cannabis including activist and green fairy Rose Renton.
+Whakamana positioned itself as a venue for the public to access resources on cannabis and hemp.
+During this time, the museum hosted talks by some cannabis specialists, including activists and green fairies such as Rose Renton.

-In May 2020, Mayell revealed that revenue issues had forced the museum to close its Christchurch location.
-Whakamana would move to Wellington in the form of a new project.
-The building remains in the hands of the Christchurch Heritage Trust.

 Crowdfunding campaign

-In a press release, Gray and Mayell announced plans to raise $1 million NZD via the crowdfunding platform PledgeMe to complete the church restoration and expand their services and resources, offering one share per dollar at a minimum of fifty shares.
+In a press release, Gray and Mayell announced plans to raise $1 million NZD via the crowdfunding platform PledgeMe to complete the Trinity Church restoration and expand their services and resources, offering one share per dollar at a minimum of fifty shares.
 The campaign went live in late 2019.

 By the end of the fundraising period the campaign had raised $214,616 (NZD) from 299 people.
 However, the campaign had failed to raise its minimum target of $1 million NZD, therefore the total amount was returned to investors in accordance with the terms of PledgeMe.
 Gray initially attributed the failure of the campaign to a lack of awareness about the project among the local cannabis community, but argued in a later interview that prevailing cannabis stigma had played a role.